 Custom routed signs (also known as architectural or sandblasted signs) can be created with many materials.
 Don't let our name fool you, we do much more than just wood.
 There are many materials suitable for signs, such as solid wood, MDO, urethane foam, Extira, and high density polyethylene.
 My CNC router handles sizes up to 4' x 8'.
 (Lengths of 10' are possible with careful design considerations.)
 Below are some explanations of the most popular sign materials along with examples of each.
 Other materials are available.
 Please see my gallery by clicking the link below.

 Solid wood is beautiful in every way.
 Most any wood works well for indoor signs, including oak, cherry, maple, and walnut.
 Western red cedar and white oak work best for outdoor signage that is fully exposed to the elements.

 Urethane Foam is a widely used material for outdoor signs, which comes in many different thicknesses.
 It is very easy to machine, accepts any type of paint, and is lightweight.
 Urethane foam is also impervious to rot and insects.

 Polyethylene is a marine grade polymer plastic.
 This material comes in up to 4' x 8' sheets and several different color combinations.
 Polyethylene is extremely durable outdoors.
-It is vandal resistant, can be pressure washed, inert to most chemicals, and requires zero maintenance.
+It is vandal resistant, can be pressure washed and inert to most chemicals.

 MDO panel (Medium Density Overlay), is made of exterior grade plywood with a smooth weather-resistant resin overlay bonded to the wood by heat and pressure.
-MDO panel comes pre-primed or factory painted in white.
 MDO is best for indoor signage and temporary outdoor signage.